Mary Queen Of Scots

 Extra Large – Underarm (buttoned) 112cm.
 Waist 96.5cm.
 Length 54cm.

 This pack contains all the yarn required to make the Mary, Queen of Scots design from Tudor Roses in your chosen size and colours of Alice Starmore Hebridean 2 and 3 Ply.
-You will require a copy of TUDOR ROSES (2013 Edition) for the pattern instructions, the Tudor Roses book is available for purchase here.
+You will require a copy of the book TUDOR ROSES (2013 or 2017 Edition) for the pattern instructions.

-This design is available in a main colour choice of Hebridean 3 Ply and a contrast choice of 34 colours of Hebridean 2 Ply.
+This design is available in a main colour choice of Hebridean 3 Ply and a contrast choice of Hebridean 2 Ply.
+It is shown here in a main colour of Bogbean with a contrast of Mara and Witchflower.

 The Covid 19 crisis has seriously affected postal services across the world.
 Up until this point commercial passenger flights were utilized for package transportation, especially in larger countries such as the U.S.A, Canada and Australia.
 With the huge decrease in passenger flights this method is no longer possible, and delivery companies are having to find alternative transportation, which is driving costs up and slowing delivery times.